JLopez1227/Readme-Generator/genREADME.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-npm i
+You install using npm i in your terminal.
 ## Usage
-node index.js
+After you run npm i, you run node index.js.
+Then you're presented with a list of questions to generate your README.
 ## License
 none
 ## Contributing
 undefined
 ## Tests
-No
+No tests for this project.
 ## Questions
 You can contact me at josuenmilopez27@gmail.com or you can check out my [GitHub](https://github.com/JLopez1227)!